Plant-strong diets and children: a healthy diet for life

 Time for some scientific stuff.
 Please bear with us.

 Healthy infants can thrive on well-planned vegan diets.
 If you cannot breastfeed your baby, use properly formulated commercial soya infant formula (by law, infant formula is fortified with vitamin D3.
 Formula is the only safe alternative to breast milk, even though the vitamin D3 is from lanolin, a derivative from sheep).
 If necessary, your family doctor can refer you to a trained expert called a registered dietitian.
-See also this dietary guide prepared by a registered dietitian for The Vegan Society.

 Near you there may be breast milk banks or milk sharing communities, such as Eats on Feets and Human Milk 4 Human Babies.
 These can help if you want to feed your child breast milk but are unable to produce it yourself.